olavim/objection-cursor/README.md

 ### `orderByCoalesce(column, [direction, [values]])`

+> **Deprecated**: use `orderByExplicit` instead.

 Use this if you want to sort by a nullable column.

 - `column` - Column to sort by.
 - `direction` - Sort direction.
   - Default: `asc`
 - `values` - Values to coalesce to.
 If column has a null value, treat it as the first non-null value in `values`.
-Can be one or many of: *string*, *ReferenceBuilder* or *RawQuery*.
+Can be one or many of: *primitive*, *ReferenceBuilder* or *RawQuery*.
   - Default: `['']`

+### `orderByExplicit(column, [direction, [getValue, [property]]])`

+Use this if you want to sort by a nullable column.

+- `column` - Column to sort by.
+If this is _not_ a RawBuilder, `getValue` and `property` will be ignored.
+- `direction` - Sort direction.
+  - Default: `asc`
+- `getValue` callback - Callback is called with a value, and should return one of *primitive*, *ReferenceBuilder* or *RawQuery*.
+The returned value will be compared against `column` when determining which row to show results before/after.
+- `property` - Values will be encoded inside cursors based on ordering, and for this reason `orderByExplicit` needs to know how to access the correct value in the resulting objects.
+The function will try to guess by picking the first binding you pass to `column` raw query, but if for some reason this guess would be wrong, you need to specify here how to access the value.

 # Options